manyducksco/borf/packages/browser/README.md

 ### Stores

 A store is a function that returns a plain JavaScript object.
 If this store is registered on the app, a single instance of the store is shared across all views and stores in the app.
-If the store is registered using a `StoreProvider`, a single instance of the store is shared amongst all child elements.
+If the store is registered using a `StoreScope`, a single instance of the store is shared amongst all child elements.

 Stores are accessed with the `use` function available on the context object in views and other stores.